Developable Quad Meshes and Contact Element Nets: Introduction

 \subsection{Overview and Contributions}

-\Bullet We present a new quad-mesh based discrete model of developable surfaces which does not require the use of a development.
+\Bullet We present a new quad-mesh-based discrete model of developable surfaces which does not require the use of a development.
 Neither do edges have to be aligned with special curves on the surface under consideration.
-It is based on a certain way of expressing local rulings in terms of a checkerboard pattern (\S\,\ref{ss:discretedeveloapbles}).
+It is based on so-called contact elements inscribed in the faces of the mesh which are defined via vertex weights (\S\,\ref{ss:contactelements}).